NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 Modes of a Ring Resonator
 -------------------------

 As described in [Introduction](../Introduction.md#resonant-modes), another common task for FDTD simulation is to find the resonant modes &mdash; frequencies and decay rates &mdash; of some cavity structure.
-You might want to read that again to recall the basic computational strategy.
-We will show how this works for perhaps the simplest example of a dielectric cavity: a **ring resonator**, which is simply a waveguide bent into a circle.
+You might want to read that again to recall the basic simulation strategy.
+We will show how this works for a **ring resonator**, which is simply a waveguide bent into a circle.
 This script can be also found in [ring.ctl](https://github.com/stevengj/meep/blob/master/scheme/examples/ring.ctl).
-In fact, since this structure has cylindrical symmetry, we can simulate it *much* more efficiently [by using cylindrical coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md), but for illustration here we'll just use an ordinary 2d simulation.
+In fact, since this structure has cylindrical symmetry, we can simulate it much more efficiently [by using cylindrical coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md), but for illustration here we'll just use an ordinary 2d simulation.

 As before, we'll define some parameters to describe the geometry, so that we can easily change the structure: